Principles of Nature: towards a new visual language© copyright 2003-2008 Wayne Roberts. All rights reserved.

 The area of a new class of semi-regular triangle (eutrigons) in etu

-This web page is quoted from (or largely based on) the author's book Roberts, W Principles of nature; towards a new visual language, Canberra.
+This web page is quoted from (or largely based on) the author's book Principles of nature; towards a new visual language, WA Roberts P/L Canberra.
 2003.
+[Used with permission of the author]

 Beginning with our defined unit (etu), and having obtained an expression for the area of the most symmetric of triangles (the equilateral triangle) in terms of our defined unit (p2 etu), we are now well-placed to find an expression for the areas of less-regular triangles [yet also] expressed in etu’s.